PrivateAIM/documentation/src/guide/admin/reviewing.md

 # Why is there a review?
-Each site must independently approve or reject projects and individual analyzes to fulfill the requirements of German hospitals.
-You can automatically approve proposals or analyzes if you have contracts or other trust delegations.
+Each site must independently approve or reject projects and individual analyses to fulfill the requirements of German hospitals.
+You can automatically approve proposals or analyses if you have contracts or other trust delegations.

 # What is there to review?
 Before accepting a proposal or a analysis, the requested data and the code contained in a analysis need to be reviewed.
 While